 Elevated levels of CK-MB have long been used to diagnose a case of AMI.
-Although many centers are now going by troponin levels instead of CK-MB, there exists a newer, more specific CK-MB method as well.
+Although many centers are now going by troponin levels instead of CK-MB, there is a newer, more specific CK-MB method.
 The new testing method involves measuring the values of the CK-MB1 and CK-MB2 isoforms.
-In a normal patient, the ratio of CK-MB2 to CK-MB1 should be at 1:1.
+In a normal patient, the ratio of CK-MB2 to CK-MB1 should be at 1 to 1.
 In the case of AMI, the ratio will be at its peak within 4 hours of the infarction.
 However, some evidence of AMI can be detected as early as 1-2 hours after the infarction.
 To diagnose AMI, the ratio of CK-MB2 to CK-MB1 should be greater than 1.7 to 1.
 However, even a ratio of more than or equal to 1.5 to 1 points strongly to a diagnosis of AMI.

 Patients with Alzheimer disease and Pick disease may have decreased CPK activity in the brain.
-The BB-CK activity is primarily decreased in these patients, resulting in an overall decrease in total CPK activity as well.
+The BB-CK activity primarily decreased in these patients, resulting in an overall decrease in total CPK activity.

 CPK levels also elevate in patients with rhabdomyolysis.
 Rhabdomyolysis may result from a crush injury, drug use, viral infections, and strenuous exercise.
-It typically presents with muscle pain and weakness alongside dark colored urine.
-There is a breakdown of skeletal muscle which leads to a release of CPK along with alanine aminotransferase (ALT), aspartate aminotransferase (AST) and electrolytes.
+It typically presents with muscle pain and weakness alongside dark-colored urine.
+There is a breakdown of skeletal muscle, which leads to a release of CPK along with alanine aminotransferase (ALT), aspartate aminotransferase (AST), and electrolytes.
 The reason for the dark urine is due to myoglobinuria.
-A CPK level which increases to more than 1000 IU/L is indicative of rhabdomyolysis; values over 5000 IU/L indicate severe rhabdomyolysis.
+A CPK level that increases to more than 1000 IU/L is indicative of rhabdomyolysis; values over 5000 IU/L indicate severe rhabdomyolysis.
 Patients with sickle cell trait who suddenly start a new strenuous exercise program such as spin class are also at an increased risk of rhabdomyolysis, with reported levels of creatine kinase higher than 70000 IU/L in some cases.
 The most common complication resulting from rhabdomyolysis is acute kidney injury.
-Therefore, any patient that comes with suspected rhabdomyolysis should receive prompt treatment with intravenous fluids to preserve kidney function.
+Therefore, any patient with suspected rhabdomyolysis should receive prompt treatment with intravenous fluids to preserve kidney function.

-Patients on statins such as simvastatin may have an adverse effect of significantly elevated CPK levels which can also lead to rhabdomyolysis.
+Patients on statins such as simvastatin may have an adverse effect of significantly elevated CPK levels, potentially leading to rhabdomyolysis.
 This adverse effect becomes amplified if the patient also receives a concurrent drug that inhibits cytochrome P450-3A4 (CYP3A4).
 Some common medications to avoid in patients on statin therapy include clarithromycin, erythromycin, verapamil, tamoxifen, and many antifungal agents.

 Low levels of CPK can be present in patients with connective tissue diseases such as rheumatoid arthritis or systemic lupus erythematosus.
-There may also be low levels in patients that have reduced physical activity such as elderly bed-ridden patients.
+There may also be low levels in patients with reduced physical activity, such as elderly bed-ridden patients.

 Enhancing Healthcare Team Outcomes